StevenBerdak/ConsoleRunner/README.md

         })
 ```

-Command entried can be added, removed, reset or destroyed altogether.
+Command entried can be added, removed, or reset.

 Mapped methods for commands are null checked prior to calling `Consumer.accept(flags)` to avoid unnecessary NPEs.